melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > yearlyIncome = 50 * weeklyIncome;
 > // ...Change things and do it yet again...
 > ```
-When we see a repeating set of tasks being performed on or with specific pieces of data we like to group them up into nice little packages that we call **functions**.
+When we see a repeating set of tasks being performed on specific types of data we like to group them up into nice little packages that we call **functions**.

 > *Format of a function:*
 > ```js